 Resonant Blue is producer/DJ Jake Smith who has been creating and releasing electronic music for over 20 years.
 He released the first ever US drum and bass album 'Homebrew' on Reflective Records in 1995 as Subtropic and has been producing a variety of electronic sounds ever since including music for galleries, film, radio and TV.
 He currently works with Brighton based label Lift Music producing music for a variety of media.

-ja!
-Sputnik are a Brighton based band producing motorik and spacerock influenced music.
-You can often see them at the excellent Psychedelic Sundae Events at the Green Door Store, next on Sunday 8th December https://www.facebook.com/events/2394499014209360/
+Simon will be refactoring ambient dub tunes for the event.
+New Album is released on the same day as the event.
+Simon is a member of Ja!
+Sputnik, a Brighton based band producing motorik and spacerock influenced music.
+You can often see them at the excellent Psychedelic Sundae Event at the Green Door Store, next on Sunday 8th December.

 8pm - 8.20pm Fane https://www.facebook.com/thisisfane/

 Fane's music is a Gnostic mix of folk, ambient, electronic and drone influenced by the forgotten places and times that surround us.
 Meditative drones, corrupted banjo and squeezebox and lo-fi electronics, and the occasional song about Stonehenge.